Orleana Hawks Puckett

-Orleana Hawks Puckett was an American midwife in the mountains of Patrick and Carroll County, Virginia.
-Although never documented, it is said she helped deliver more than 1,000 babies, and never lost a mother or a child.
-In 2012, Puckett was posthumously honored as one of the Library of Virginia's "Virginia Women in History".
+Orleana Hawks Puckett (c.
+1844 – 1938) was an American midwife in the mountains of Patrick and Carroll County, Virginia.
+In 2012,l Puckett was posthumously honored as one of the Library of Virginia's "Virginia Women in History".

 Life

 Puckett served as a midwife from 1889 until 1938, a year before she died.
 She started being a midwife after she herself had lost 24 children.
 Reasons for these deaths are unclear; some say she or her husband murdered them, but a more likely reason is that she had a disease that affected the baby, like Rh hemolytic disease.
 Most of her children were stillborn, and if they did live, they only survived for a few days.
 Even though she was unable successfully to have children, or maybe because of that, she decided to assist her neighbors in Carroll County during childbirth.
 She was almost 50 years old when she started her “practice”, on a completely voluntarily basis.
 The last delivery she assisted was that of Maxwell Hawks, on August 30, 1938.